project-flexos/asplos22-ae/experiments/fig-11_flexos-alloc-latency/README.md

 as soon as you are done with this measurement.
 Cooperation among reviewers for this benchmark is recommended.

+### Plot

+The latency plot contains some hardcoded data.
+If you want to generate a plot for your new run, you will need to edit the plot script.
+The values that you will want to adapt are the labels (and potentially their position).

 ## Troubleshooting

 - **Problem**: Every once in a while, EPT results increase to ~700 cycles